dhimmel/blog/content/posts/2025-10-19_perambulator/perambulator.md

 ![The 1996 USGS Topo map showing the Hanover, Canaan, Enfield, and Lebanon border from the NH_Enfield_329548_1996_24000_geo.
 Markup in purple]({attach}usgs-topo-map-1996-hcel-four-corners-with-markup-reduced.png)

+I started to wonder whether all maps were wrong?
+I found the HCEL quadripoint was misplaced on OpenStreetMap, Google Maps, Apple Maps, NH GRANIT, [TIGER](https://tigerweb.geo.census.gov/tigerweb/) census tracts, the 2024 DeLorme Atlas & Gazetteer, Lebanon's [MapGeo](https://lebanonnh.mapgeo.io/), and Hanover's [AxisGIS](https://www.axisgis.com/HanoverNH/) (some layers correct).

+GRANIT is New Hampshire's statewide geographic information system.
+Robert Moynihan expounds on how political boundaries were added to GRANIT in a 2003 report titled [A Manual on Municipal Boundaries: Perambulating Town Lines in New Hampshire](https://ftp.granit.unh.edu/submissions/MunicipalBounds/2014%20STATE%20GIS%20SUB%20COMMITTEE%20INFO/MANUAL%20ON%20Municipal%20Boundaries%20R&L%20Justified%20-WITH%20NO%20APPENDICES.pdf "A Manual on Municipal Boundaries: Perambulating Town Lines in New Hampshire.
+By UNH Professor Robert Moynihan.
+2003-09.
+Page 11")

+> The current Political Boundary Layer of the state GIS was developed from existing United States Geological Survey (USGS) topographic maps with a scale of 1:24,000 (1 inch = 2000 feet).
+The expected positional accuracy of mapped features at this scale is in the ±40 to ±60 foot range.
+While the USGS maps are renowned for their reliability, it was known that some of the town lines on the maps might be incorrectly placed.
+In fact, a good example of this uncertainty occurs on the USGS “Peterborough North” quadrangle map which currently shows a part of the Bennington–Greenfield town line as 'indefinite boundary'.
+As the various individual maps were connected together (paneled) it was found that municipal boundaries did not always line up or match.
+Decisions were made to average the positions if the mismatch was small (less than 40 to 50 feet).
+Where the alignment of the town line from one map to another was significantly off, a new line segment was added to connect the two ends.
+This represents only an artificial “fix” and needs to be corrected.
+Obtaining more accurate positions of the monuments (during perambulations) will allow the system to be updated.

+What percent did this resize enfield?

 ***

 > the USGS topo maps stop showing the town lines after the 1996 series.
 You can view all of the USGS maps ever produced on [this website](https://www.usgs.gov/the-national-map-data-delivery/topographic-map-access-points).
 I use the Topoview feature, but have not tried the other options.